szkcr/minagine-cli/README.md

 # minagine-cli

-A CLI tool for dakoku MINAGINE
+A CLI tool for check-in/check-out MINAGINE

 ## build